 Is Roller Skiing Dangerous?

-Roller skiing is not dangerous if you have the proper equipment and gear, for instance: binders, poles, gloves, and boots, etc. Also, you need to keep in mind the safety precautions.
+Roller skiing is not dangerous if you have the proper equipment and gear, for instance: binders, poles, gloves, and boots, knee and elbow pads, etc. Also, you need to keep in mind the safety precautions.
 Roller ski on asphalt or limestone chip trails as these surfaces are safe.

 Can I Roller Ski in The Rain?